- EV help

 I have followed the electric vehicle revolution closely over the last ten years, watching eagerly as owners compete to achieve the best miles per kWh, or hypermiling as it's more commonly known in the EV world.

 Hypermiling uses driving techniques that reduce the strain on the battery, enabling you to drive more miles than you'd expect on a single charge.
 Hypermiling could be the best way to reduce your driving costs and prolong the life of your battery.
+Learn more about EV battery degradation and lifespan.

 Electric cars are armed with automatic gearboxes and explosive acceleration.
 Yes, you can load your foot on the accelerator and fire yourself to 60mph in the blink of an eye.
 Just be aware that doing this after every red light will drain your battery much faster than it took to charge it.